tfateba/tbot/readme.txt

 *****************************************************************************
-** ChibiOS/RT port for Atmel AVR ATmega1280.                                **
+** IP robot.                                                               **
 *****************************************************************************

 ** TARGET **

+The software runs on Inverted Pendulum robot.
-The demo runs on an Arduino Mega board.
+The brain of the robot is the Arduino Mega board(mcu is atmega2560).

-** The Demo **
+** The Software **

-The demo currently just prints the TestThread output on Serial0, which is available on the board USB connector (FT232 converter), and toggles the LED on PB7 (pin 13 on Arduino IDE) every second.
+The goal is to stabilize the robot, to do that, there are several steps:
+- Read data from IMU (accelerometer and gyroscope)
+- Compute data to have an angle by using a kalman filter.
+- Calcul the asservissement value with a PID.
+- Control the robot according the offset between the mesured angle and the target angle.

+The Sofware is based on ChibiOS stable version (16.1.5) with small modifications on the PWM low device driver to control the motors.

 ** Build Procedure **

 The demo was built using the GCC AVR toolchain.
 It should build with WinAVR too!

 ** Notes **

-This demo runs natively so the Arduino bootloader must be removed and the FUSEs reprogrammed.
-The values used for fuses are LFUSE=0xe7 and HFUSE=0x99.